Venous access required

 Immunotherapy is associated with inflammatory adverse reactions resulting from increased or excessive immune activity and patients are at risk of developing autoimmune hepatitis.
 It should be used with caution in patients who have a history of chronic hepatic infections (hepatitis B and C), detectable human immunodeficiency virus (HIV) viral load or acquired immune deficiency syndrome (AIDS).

-The safety of having vaccinations during treatment is unknown.
+The safety of having vaccinations during immunotherapy is unknown.
 Patients in the clinical trials were typically allowed to receive inactivated and recombinant vaccines but not live vaccines.

 Read more about COVID-19 vaccines and cancer.